syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Macros.md

 ---
 # Working with Macros

 A macro is a series of commands that can be grouped together as a single command to automate a frequently used tasks.
 Macros can be created for Microsoft PowerPoint using Visual Basic for Applications (VBA).
-Refer [Create Macros in PowerPoint](https://support.office.com/en-us/article/Create-a-macro-in-PowerPoint-5b07aff6-4dc9-462f-8fc9-66b4c5344e7e?ui=en-US&rs=en-US&ad=US)
+Please refer [Create Macros in PowerPoint](https://support.office.com/en-us/article/Create-a-macro-in-PowerPoint-5b07aff6-4dc9-462f-8fc9-66b4c5344e7e?ui=en-US&rs=en-US&ad=US) for more details

 Macros enabled PowerPoint presentations of file types - .PPTM and .POTM can only be preserved using Essential Presentation.